-That somehow seems previously endured in Bhaktapur being a specific event.
-For instance, the towering thing, that is performed in Biska Jatra.
-The ritual of death procession happens in Gai Jatra.
-Kumari procession befalls in Mohani.
-Including various acts and masked dances.
+But, that somehow seems previously endured in Bhaktapur being a specific event.
+For instance, the towering thing is performed in Biska Jatra.
+The ritual of the death procession happens in Gai Jatra.
+Kumari procession befalls in Mohani (Dashain) including various acts and masked dances.

-Perhaps, that’s why the Indra Jatra is comparatively quite ignored in Bhaktapur.
+Perhaps, that’s why the Indra Jatra is often overlooked in Bhaktapur.
 Instead, within those eight days, some minor and moderate events befall in Bhaktapur.
 That acceptably is believed as the interval of Indra Jatra.
-Though, it has very fewer relations with the Lord Indra.
+Though, it has very fewer relations with Lord Indra.

 Bhaktapur, however being the city of festivals holds a very petty portion of the Indra Jatra in it.
 In which, mainly the four occasions appear in the span, including Yenya Punhi.

-Besides, the same day hereabouts holds the Indrayani Jatra too.
-Where, Indrayani is worshiped and paraded as the consort of Lord Indra rather than one of the Astamatrikas.
-For the procession as well, the image of Indrayani is taken out from its dyo;chhen or the God House.
-And carried in a cavalcade around the entire city.
+Furthermore, the same day hereabouts sees the Indrayani Jatra, in which Goddess Indrayani is worshiped and paraded as Lord Indra’s consort rather than one of the Astamatrikas.
+The idol of Indrayani is also carried from its dyo;chhen, or God House, for the procession and paraded throughout the entire city in a procession.

-Foremost the cavalcade ends at an artificial pond named Ta: Pukhu.
-That is best known as the Shiddhapokhari.
-It used to be called Indra Daha in ancient times too.
+Foremost the procession ends at the biggest manmade pond of Bhaktapur named Ta: Pukhu (Shiddhapokhari).
+It used to be called Indra Daha in ancient times.

 Now, at the very end of the day, the statue of the Indrayani is left over there, overnight in an open building, a phalcha.

-The very next day of the Indrayani Jatra is the day of Yen; ya punhi.
-That in Bhaktapur is proclaimed as the You Dya; Punhi.
-Also the day of Shiddhapokhari mela.
-Devotees, mostly from the nearer villages come to the pool and take bathe.
-Plus, they worship the image of Indrayani.
-Which later in the afternoon is returned to its god-house.
+The following day of the Indrayani Jatra is Yen; ya punhi.
+That is known as the You Dya; Punhi in Bhaktapur.
+It is also the day of the Shiddhapokhari Mela.
+Devotees, usually from nearby villages, gather to bathe in the pond.
+They also worship the image of Indrayani, which is afterward restored to its deity home.

-On the last day of the Indra jatra spam, there occurs two festivities.
-The first one, Samsana Bhailadya Jatra, which generally is not associated with the theme of Indra Jatra.
-Yet, it reflects the references to Yama and to death.
+Two ceremonies take place on the last day of the Indra jatra festival.
+The first is Samsana Bhailadya Jatra, which is unrelated to the topic of Indra Jatra.
+Nonetheless, it reflects the connections between Yama and death.

-According to the legends, Lord Indra once was captured by a demon.
-Due to a false accusation of stealing Parijat flower.
-Whereas, he was just obeying his mother’s request to bring that flower to her.
-Afterward, his captured allegation, her mother unaware of such circumstances sent Indra’s vehicle, an elephant to the earth.
+According to folklore, Lord Indra was once captured by a demon.
+As a result of something like a false charge of stealing the Parijat flower.
+Whereas he was only carrying out his mother’s request to bring her that flower.
+After then, her mother, who was unaware of the allegations, sent Indra’s vehicle (Aerawat, an elephant) to the earth to find Lord Indra.

-It is also added to the story that when they were returning to heaven, some people left a trail of grain on the gods’ path so that they could later find their way to heaven.
+It is also added to the story that as the gods were on their way back to heaven, some humans left a track of grain in their route so that they might subsequently find their way back.

-As the jatra like Gai jatra, it is also 8 days long celebration.
-And thus, is celebrated between September and October.
+This 8 days long celebration usually befalls in between September and October.
 Sometimes, in August/September.
-Similarly, as per the Nepalese calendar, the festival starts from the Bhadra Dwadashi, following seven more days.
+As per the Nepalese calendar, the festival starts from the Bhadra Dwadashi and follows for seven more days.